Stefenmarg/Shorten-a-railway/Readme.md

 ## Documentation

-All the documentation for each function can be found in the source code in it's script file
+All the documentation for each function can be found in the root of the repo in the Documentation.md file

 ## Deployment